 - Computer: Chromebooks will be used for classes.
 Each Chromebook will be cleaned with a disinfectant wipe before it is assigned to a student.

-- Although our school library will be closed to students, library books will remain available starting in October.
+- Although our school library will be closed to students, we hope to make school library books available, by October.
 Based on student interests and requests, books will be brought into the classrooms on a cart.
 After books are returned, they will be quarantined before they are placed back into circulation.

 - Students will not take part in school wide-assemblies or gatherings, at least during the first trimester.
 We will follow CDC and local health guidelines.

 - During the first trimester, students will not attend Mass at the parish on Fridays.
-We will re-evaluate after Christmas break and inform parents in advance.
+We will re-evaluate after the first trimester and inform parents in advance if changes are possible.

 - The school physician assistant/nurse, Mrs. Maureen Earner, and office staff will monitor the rate of student illness and absenteeism as well as any related health information on a daily basis.

-- Parents will be required to notify the school immediately if their child or family member exhibits any symptoms of COVID-19 is diagnosed with COVID-19.
+- Parents are required to notify the school immediately if their child or family member exhibits any symptoms of COVID-19 or is diagnosed with COVID-19.

 - If a confirmed case of COVID-19 has been identified within the school community, the school will notify the Fairfax County Health Department and the Office of Catholic Schools immediately to determine a course of action.
 We will keep all families informed while maintaining the confidentiality of the student or staff member as required by law.
-Following CDC guidelines, we will seek guidance from local health officials to determine when students and staff should return to schools and what additional steps are needed for the school community.
-(See How Illness Will Be Handled #’s 6-11)
+Following CDC guidelines and the policies set forth in our Reopening and Infectious Disease Preparedness and Response Plan we will seek guidance from local health officials to determine when students and staff should return to school and what additional steps are needed to put in place for the safety and protection of the school community.

 - Teachers will utilize Google Classroom or online resources to assign homework as much as possible (in order to limit transfer of physical materials back and forth as much as possible).